While Stephen is responsible for scrutinising the work of Norfolk's police service, there are also groups who scrutinise his work as your PCC.

-From sharing your views from the comfort of your armchair to checking on the welfare of detainees in Norfolk’s custody facilities, there are lots of ways you can play your part in the work of your PCC.
+Whether it's sharing your views from the comfort of your armchair, joining our community panels or checking on the welfare of people detained in custody, there are lots of ways you can get involved in the work of your PCC.

 Find out more

 Let us help you find the emotional and practical support you need to cope and recover.

 Support for victims

 Keeping Norfolk safe isn't a job for any one organisation alone.
 Commissioning of local services plays a key role.

 Elected Norfolk’s first Police and Crime Commissioner in November 2012, Stephen Bett is responsible for ensuring the county’s police force is efficient and effective.